 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-On our first day, we visit the world-famous Victoria Falls to experience the thundering roar and impressive spray that give the Falls its local name, Mosi-oa-Tunya, which means 'the Smoke that Thunders'.
-Witnessing the mighty falls is an awe-inspiring experience as the Zambezi River plummets over 100 feet into the gorge below forming the largest curtain of falling water in the world at 1,7km wide.
+On our first day, you have the chance to visit the world-famous Victoria Falls.
+Take the opportunity to experience the thundering roar and impressive spray that give Vic Falls its local name, Mosi-oa-Tunya, which means 'the Smoke that Thunders'.
+Witnessing the mighty Falls is an awe-inspiring experience as the Zambezi River plummets over 100 feet into the gorge below forming the largest curtain of falling water in the world at 1,7km wide.
 The impressive smoke-like spray rises up to 400 meters high over Victoria Falls making the mists visible from as far as 50 km away!

-The rest of the day is free for you to embark on some adventure activities, explore the town of Victoria Falls and relax at the hotel pool and bar.
+On the first day of this safari, you can also embark on some optional adventure activities, explore the town of Victoria Falls and relax at the hotel pool and bar.
 This part of the Zambezi River is famous for offering some of the best whitewater rafting in the world, an unforgettable experience!
-Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island and swimming in Devil's Pool.
+Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island and bungee jumping into Batoka Gorge.

 We overnight in comfortable en-suite rooms at a hotel bordering the Zambezi National Park.

-This budget Chobe & Okavango Delta Accommodated Safari departs from Vic Falls on day two of the safari.
+This budget Botswana Overland Safari departs from Vic Falls on day two of the safari.
 We recommend that you arrive a few days before the tour departs to give you time to explore Vic Falls and participate in some of the numerous adventure activities available.
-Adding a few days stay before the tour gives you extra time to enjoy optional activities such as White Water Rafting, Flights over the Falls, Bungee Jumping, Zambezi Sunset Cruises, Tram & Bridge Tours and Game Viewing and more at Victoria Falls.
+Adding a few days stay before the tour gives you extra time to enjoy optional activities such as White Water Rafting, Flights over the Falls, Bungee Jumping, Zambezi Sunset Cruises, Tram & Bridge Tours, Game Viewing and more at Victoria Falls.

-On day two of our budget safari we leave the magical Victoria Falls behind and drive into neighbouring Botswana, making our way to Kasane.
+On day two of our budget safari, we leave the magical Victoria Falls behind after breakfast.
+Leaving Zimbabwe behind we cross into neighbouring Botswana, driving to Kasane.

-Arriving at our safari camp a few kilometres from Chobe National Park, we have lunch at the safari truck before setting off on a 4x4 game drive.
+Arriving at our safari camp a few kilometres from Chobe National Park, we have lunch at the safari truck before setting off on a 4x4 game drive (included in the Activity Package).
 Chobe is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.

 Our game drive takes us in search of the wildlife and birds of Chobe, home to one of the highest concentrations of game in Africa.
 This leading national park is best known for its huge population of African elephants.
-Later in the afternoon, we embark on a sunset boat cruise in Chobe Park.
+Later in the afternoon, we embark on a sunset boat cruise in Chobe Park (included in the Activity Package).
 The Chobe River boat cruise provides excellent opportunities for spotting wild animals up close, including hippos, crocodiles, buffaloes, antelope species and elephants.

 Tonight's camp overlooks the Chobe River and surrounding bush, featuring a restaurant, bar and swimming pool.
 Accommodation is in twin rooms, with en-suite bathrooms fitted with hot showers.